ShimmerEngineering/ShimmerAndroidAPI/README.md

 The Shimmer Android API is currently in a BETA development state, users are free to use and provide feedback.

-Please note that the latest release, 3.0.47Internal, is an internal release, as there is a bug with the GSR signal.
+Please note that the latest commit, 3.0.47Internal, is an internal commit, as there is a bug with the GSR signal.
-Do not pull this release if your project requires the GSR sensor.
+DO NOT pull this commit if your project requires the GSR sensor.

+Main purpose of this commit is to release the updated Arrays data structure, which can improve packet reception rate significantly.
+An example of how to use this can be found in Efficient Data Array Example.

 # Importing Via Gradle
 This api can also be imported using gradle, please include the following repository in your build.gradle file